September 3-5, 2021

-Enjoy sights, sounds and tastes of the African-Caribbean at Goombay!, a free weekend festival in August in downtown Asheville.
-Held on Market and Eagle Streets, Goombay! brings a variety of entertainment including dancing and the beating of West African drums ringing with the harmonic live music featuring gospel, reggae, funk and soul.
-Enjoy an authentic Caribbean meal and see vendors line the streets with everything from ice cream to third world crafts.
+Enjoy sights, sounds, and tastes of the African-Caribbean at Goombay, a free weekend festival in downtown Asheville.
+Held this year at The Block on South Market Street in the historic district, Goombay brings a variety of entertainment including dancing and the beating of West African drums ringing with the harmonic live music featuring gospel, reggae, funk, and soul.

-Goombay! is as a cultural expression of a people, erduring slavery days in Bermuda.
-Both music and rhythm were brought form Africa and West Indies.
+Goombay is a cultural expression of a people, enduring slavery days in Bermuda.
+Both music and rhythm were brought from Africa and West Indies.
 The original dancers used a skin-covered drum that was called "Gombey" meaning rhythm.
-In the Bahamas the word is "Goombay" and in Jamaica, the dance is known as "Gumbay".
+In the Bahamas, the word is "Goombay" and in Jamaica, the dance is known as "Gumbay".
 The Goombay dancers wear colorful costumes and high headdresses topped with feathers.
-Often times, grotesque masks help to enhance the free and exotic movements.
+Oftentimes, grotesque masks help to enhance the free and exotic movements.

 What is YMI Cultural Center?

 The YMI Cultural Center is located on the corner of Eagle and Market Streets in downtown Asheville.
 The YMI Cultural Center is an enduring asset in the City of Asheville.
-Housed in a local landmark building which is on the National Register of Historic Places, the YMICC runs programs in cultural arts, community education and economic development.
-Commissioned by George Vanderbilt in 1892, this beautiful, multi-level 18,000 square foot, Tudor-style structure was built by and for the several hundred Negro craftsmen who helped construct the Biltmore House.
+Housed in a local landmark building that is on the National Register of Historic Places, the YMICC runs programs in cultural arts, community education, and economic development.
+Commissioned by George Vanderbilt in 1892, this beautiful, multi-level 18,000 square foot, Tudor-style structure was built by and for the several hundred African-American craftsmen who helped construct the Biltmore House.
 It became known as the Young Men's Institute or YMI.